 The first thing to remember is, these vulnerabilities are still theoretical.
-There are no real world applications of these exploits (yet).
+There are no real-world applications of these exploits (yet).
 The difficulty of actually exploiting these vulnerabilities remains well beyond the skill level of most hackers.
-While there is intense focus on this vulnerability due to the number of affected hosts, there is no reason to panic.
+While there is an intense focus on this vulnerability due to the number of affected hosts, there is no reason to panic.
 Use this vulnerability as a chance to keep working toward better security maturity across your entire organization.

 What are Meltdown and Spectre?

 - Some more details: https://www.theinquirer.net/inquirer/analysis/3023798/intel-arm-and-amd-all-affected-by-meltdown-and-spectre-security-bypassing-cpu-design-flaw

 In short: both of these vulnerabilities affect Intel and AMD processors and how data is stored in memory.
 Since processors are inside everything, from smartphones to cloud infrastructure, these vulnerabilities affect, almost everything.
 The flaw allows an attacker to gain access to memory or files based on predictable storage patterns.